woly-ui/woly/README.md

 - `el` – the actual component (see [methods](https://playwright.dev/docs/api/class-elementhandle))
 - `elWrapper` – a component's wrapper.
 The test-runner makes a screenshot of this element.
 Has the same methods as `el`
-- `disabled` – if component is disabled, some `playwright` methods can't be triggered on component and it will throw an error (see [actionability checks](https://playwright.dev/docs/actionability)).
+- `disabled` – if a component is disabled, some `playwright` methods can't be triggered on component and it will throw an error (see [actionability checks](https://playwright.dev/docs/actionability)).
 Check for this boolean before invocing methods like `fill` on input elements
 - `page` – a test page (see [methods](https://playwright.dev/docs/api/class-page/))

-<span style="color:#dc3545">**Attention**</span>: When using a function for describing a state, be aware that test-runner unable to reset the state after capturing it, state will be just passed unchanged to the next one.
+<span style="color:#dc3545">**Attention**</span>: When using a function for describing a state, be aware that test-runner unable to reset the state after capturing it, a state will be just passed unchanged to the next one.
 If you don't want this behavior, you can return a `reset` function from `state` that will be called before moving to the next state.

 For example: